ress059/ecu/doc/fsm_h/index.rst

     ECU_FSM_GET_CONTEXT()

-Under the hood, this macro performs pointer arithmetic to do the conversion.
+Under the hood, this macro does pointer arithmetic to perform the conversion.
 The details of this operation is fully explained in :ref:`ECU_CONTAINER_OF() <utils_container_of>`.